-Moms worry and we worry well!
-Are there Bible verses about worrying in the Bible that we can use to fight worry?
-Maybe the better question is; is it productive?
-Certainly not.
-In fact, it can hinder us as moms.
-Sometimes it's easier to worry than to give our anxieties to the only one that can truly take them: Jesus.
+Are there Bible verses about worrying in the Bible that we can use to fight the temptation to let worry control us?
+Sometimes it’s easier to worry than to give our anxieties to the only one that can truly take them: Jesus.

 This page may contain affiliate links.
 To view my full affiliate link disclosure, click here.